OpenEuphoria/euphoria/source/readme.txt

   offset for "arg".
 If the offset in the PUSH is different, you'll have to edit the push() macro in be_callc.c to make them the same.

-  To get an assembly listing with GNU, Borland, or Lcc you can add the -S option to the compile command for be_callc.c
+  To get an assembly listing with GNU or Lcc you can add the -S option to the compile command for be_callc.c

   To help you find the offset of "arg" (and "argsize"), there's a dummy